GQI DxM

 </appSettings>

 The WebAPI process will automatically restart when you save the file.
-Once this setting is applied, web applications accessed through the configured server will utilize the GQI DxM.
-For web applications accessed via other servers, the SLHelper process will continue to be used unless the same configuration is applied to those servers.
+For web applications accessed through the configured server, the setting will be applied.
+For web applications accessed via other servers, the configuration of those servers will be used, which may be different.

 From DataMiner 10.4.0 [CU12]/10.5.0/10.5.3 onwards, to verify that the GQI DxM is enabled for a web app, open the user menu in the top-right corner and select About.
 If the version of the GQI DxM is displayed next to GQI, the web app is using the GQI DxM.
 If No DxM is displayed, the web app is still using the SLHelper process.